 As a connectivity platform that focuses on connecting centralized applications to remote systems, Trustgrid has been dedicated to building fabrics of connectivity with integrated deployment, management and support tooling.

-After deploying more than 1000 Trustgrid endpoints, we are excited to announce that we have integrated the management of WireGuard endpoints into our platform.
+After deploying more than 1800 Trustgrid endpoints, we have added the management of WireGuard endpoints into our platform.

 - Single pane of glass visibility of all endpoints (both WireGuard and non-WireGuard)

 - Automated configuration and updating of all endpoints